 Sales ratio studies are an integral part of establishing equitable and accurate market value estimates, and ultimately assessments for taxing jurisdictions.
 The primary use of sales ratio studies include the determination of a need for general reappraisal, prioritizing selected groups of property types for reappraisal, identification of potential problems with appraisal procedures, assist in market analyses, and to calibrate models used to derive appraised values during valuation or reappraisal cycles.
 However, these studies cannot be used to judge the accuracy of an individual property appraised value.
-The Sabine County Appraisal Review Board may make individual value adjustments based on unequal appraisal (ratio) protest evidence submitted on a case-by-case basis during the hearing process.
+The Sabine County Appraisal Review Board may make individual value adjustments based on uncounty appraisal (ratio) protest evidence submitted on a case-by-case basis on unequal appraisal (ratio) protest evidence submitted on a case-by-case basis during the hearing process.